Jang So-hee

 Jang So-Hee (born March 15, 1978) is a South Korean handball player who competed in the 2004 Summer Olympics.

 In 2004, she won the silver medal with the South Korean team.
 She played all seven matches and scored 21 goals.
+South Korea lost to Denmark in the final on a penalty shoot out.

+After her playing days, she has become a handball coach.